malavp1998/spring-boot-SqliteDB/README.md

-To watch to Database -
+To watch the Database -
-- Open the student_data.db file (present in the same folder) in DB Browser for SQLite app
+- Open the student_data.db file (present in the same folder) in "DB Browser for SQLite" app